 The CLI command line program can be accessed by typing

-This should create numerous files showing the many modes of operation which are available from Zint.
+This should create numerous files in the sub-directory "frontend/test_sh_out" showing the many modes of operation which are available from Zint.

 2.2 Microsoft Windows